Kippot-Shopp/Kippot-Shopp.github.io/index.md

 <body>
 <h1>Kippot Shopp</h1>
   <hr>
 <h4>We offer custom boutique Kippot & Challah covers - hand made in the heart of Uganda by the Conservative Jewish Abayudaya community.
-<a href="">Who are the Abayudaya? >></a>
+<a href="https://en.wikipedia.org/wiki/Abayudaya/">Who are the Abayudaya? >></a>
 </h4>

   <hr>